 2. How many girls will you accept this year?
 Who decides the number?

-In order to allow us to best serve our students, Saint Ursula Academy plans for a freshman class between 160 and 170 students.
-This number is based on a constant review of proper facilities and support for our student body by our administration and Board.
+In order to allow us to best serve our students, Saint Ursula Academy leaders plan for a freshman class between 155 and 165 students.
+This number is based on a constant review of proper facilities and support for our student body.

 3. How do you decide who gets admitted?

-Each student who takes the High School Placement Test (HSPT) fills out the application and submits grade school records will be considered for admission.
-The admissions committee reviews each candidate to ensure that she is ready for a college preparatory course load.
+Each student who takes the High School Placement Test (HSPT) fills out the application and submits grade school records that will be considered for admission.
+The admissions committee reviews the entire student profile for each candidate to ensure that she is ready for a college preparatory course load.